 Stewart’s 22-year-old son, Jesse – also an enthusiastic promoter of the QAnon conspiracy – tweeted: “You know #theGreatAwakening is in full swing when the Australian Prime Minister @ScottMorrisonMP mentions #RitualAbuse,” a tweet read.

 And Stewart’s wife has publicly signalled her support for “The Awakening”, a key QAnon concept.
-A post on Stewart’s wife’s Instagram points to website operated by her husband.
+A post on Stewart’s wife’s Instagram points to a website operated by her husband.

 Stewart and the PM